-Coming up with the perfect Gluten Free / Grain Free roti has been a passion project of mine for over the past 4 years.
-Right about when I discovered that Gluten was making me sick.
-At some point a long the way I resolved that it was never going to happen.
-I tried many combinations of gluten free flours and techniques and nothing held together as well as glutenous flour did.
-That is until I started playing around with almond flour.
-After many experiments, trail and errors this gluten free / grain free roti was born.
+Coming up with the perfect Gluten Free / Grain Free roti (Guyanese style) has been a passion project of mine for several years.
+When I discovered that Gluten was making me sick, I tried to create gluten free versions of all my favorite things.
+After many experiments, trial and errors this gluten free / grain free roti recipe was born.

 Just a few simple ingredients is all you need for this roti dough.
 Almond flour, Arrowroot flour, xanthan gum, baking powder and water.
 I got the idea to try almond flour in my roti during a meeting with one of the founders of Capellos.
 The grain free brand uses arrow root and almond flour in their grain free pasta and pizzas.
 During my meeting I mentioned how great it would be if I could conquer my gluten free roti quest and he suggested using almond flour.
 The almond flour combined with the arrow root flour made the best, most pliable dough.
 I was shocked.
 The next step was perfecting the execution.